neksa/mutagene/docs/motif_doc.rst

 ==========================  =============================================================  ============================
 Argument                    Description                                                    Example
 ==========================  =============================================================  ============================
---outfile [OUTFILE]         Name of output file, will be generated in TSV format            --outfile ../../out/out.tsv
+--outfile OUTFILE           Name of output file, will be generated in TSV format           --outfile ../../out/out.tsv
-                            (if this argument is not included output is to screen) -o [OUTFILE]                Short form of --outfile [OUTFILE] argument                      -o ../../out/out.tsv window-size WINDOW_SIZE     DNA local context window size for motif search                  --window-size 30 (default setting is 50)\ :sup:`a` -w WINDOW_SIZE              Short form of window-size WINDOW_SIZE                           -w 30 --strand {}                 Transcribed strand ("T"), non-transcribed ("N"), any ("A"),     --strand "" or all ("NT" default)\ :sup:`b` -s {}                       Short form of --strand {+,-,=,+-=}                              -s "" --save-motif-matches        Save mutations matching motif to a BED file SAVE_MOTIF_MATCHES
+                            (if this argument is not included output is to screen) -o OUTFILE                  Short form of ``--outfile OUTFILE`` argument                   -o ../../out/out.tsv --window-size WINDOW_SIZE   DNA local context window size for motif search                 --window-size 30 (default setting is 50)\ :sup:`a` -w WINDOW_SIZE              Short form of ``--window-size WINDOW_SIZE``                    -w 30 --strand {}                 Transcribed strand ("T"), non-transcribed ("N"), any ("A"),    --strand "T" or all ("NT" default)\ :sup:`b` -s {}                       Short form of ``--strand {T,N,A,NT}``                          -s "A" --save-motif-matches        Save mutations matching motif to a BED file
 ==========================  =============================================================  ============================

 a.
 Window Size Parameter Explanation: window size is defined as the number of DNA bases upstream and downstream from the mutated site not including the mutated site.
 Therefore, the effective length of the DNA sequence searched is 2 * window-size + 1.
 It may be advantageous to use a window size longer than the default, 50 bases, if the motif is longer than three nucleotides.
 Similarly, if the motif is shorter than three nucleotides, it may be advantageous to use a window size shorter than the default 50 bases.